HR: you can't be everywhere... but your AI Agent can!

-Every day, in all companies, human resources teams receive an avalanche of repetitive questions from employees:
+Every day, in companies everywhere, HR teams receive an avalanche of repetitive questions from employees:

-These requests, although legitimate, take up considerable time for HR assistants and teams.
-As a result, HR spends their days answering the same queries, at the expense of high-value missions such as employee support or the company’s recruitment strategy.
+These requests, though legitimate, take up considerable time for HR assistants and teams.
+The result?
+HR professionals spend their days answering the same inquiries, at the expense of high-value tasks like supporting employees or developing the company’s recruitment strategy.

 An administrative overload that slows down the company